 The purpose of trade dress is to indicate that you are the owner of a design and that your design cannot be copied by others without your permission.
 Like design patents, trade dress relates to the appearance of your product and not how it functions.

 If you need help with how to protect a product design, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.